wavemaker/docs/learn/on-premise/upgrade/os-upgrade.md

 ## How Data Storage in WME

-- WaveMaker Platform Stores it's state into the disk.
+- WaveMaker Platform Stores its state into the disk.
 WaveMaker Platform administrators can take backups of those disk/directories and can restore them to any previous state.
-- WaveMaker uses separate dedicated directory /wm-data in WaveMaker Platform Instance for storing data and /data direcotry in StudioWorkspace Instance / AppDeployment Instance.
+- WaveMaker uses separate dedicated directory /wm-data in WaveMaker Platform Instance for storing data and /data directory in StudioWorkspace Instance / AppDeployment Instance.

-## What Data needs be Backed up
+## What Data needs to be Backed up

 - The `/wm-data` directory in Platform Instance.
 - The `/data` directory in all the StudioWorkspace/AppDeployment Instances are required to be backed up.
 - Take backup/snapshots above volume/directories periodically.

 ## How to move all the data to a single location

 - We can move all the data to Platform Instance(/wm-data dir or volume), so that backup will be easier.
 In that case, no need to take backups of any (volume/dir) in any of StudioWorkspace Instance / AppDeployment Instance.
-- This moving of all data to the `/wm-data` directory is achieved by performing the following steps
+- This moving of all data to the `/wm-data` directory, is achieved by performing the following steps

 ### Passivate containers in StudioWorkspace/AppDeployment Instances